hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 differences* between images, but instead in terms of higher level, more *perceptual differences* between them.
-But then how does one go about writing a program that understands enough about the *meaning* of images to do something like this?
+But then how does one go about writing a program that understands enough about the *meaning* of images to perceive such a difference?

 This question leads to the next crucial bit of insight.  *It's nearly impossible to solve a general problem like this well with an a priori